-- Spending Reviews The Provisional Settlement provides provisional allocations for one year.
-It is disappointing that the Provisional Settlement has failed to announce a multi-year settlement, as it constricts the flexibility of local authorities to balance budgets across the medium term.
+- Spending Reviews The Settlement provides allocations for one year. • It is disappointing that the Settlement has failed to announce a multiyear settlement, as it constricts the flexibility of local authorities to balance budgets across the medium term.
 The local government sector has implored Government for a multi-year settlement.
 2024-25 will be the sixth continuous single-year settlement at local authority funding levels.
 A multi-year settlement provides local authorities with some certainty, supporting medium-term financial and service planning, and financial sustainability.
 There is also a risk that the Government's investment in the Covid-19 pandemic and in increasing social care funding in recent years may result in further austerity measures in future years, during the period of the FYFP, when savings will be required to repay the debt incurred by Government.
-However, the FYFP assumes no reduction in the Council's general grant funding. - Fair Funding and Business Rates Reviews the reviews have been delayed for a number of years and the planned implementation was again postponed.
+However, the FYFP assumes that there is no reduction in the Council's general grant funding other than that its allocation of additional 2024-25 Social Care Grant, announced on 24 January 2025, will not continue into 2025-26 and beyond and that its allocation of Services Grant ends in 2024-25. - Fair Funding and Business Rates Reviews the reviews have been delayed for a number of years and the planned implementation was again postponed.
 A transparent, fair funding system is required, which reflects need and ability to fund services locally.
 The Council has requested that Government urgently reviews the local government funding system.
 This is to ensure that the system reflects the needs of local councils.
 This includes the significant cost pressures relating to social care which are due to increased demand and increases in cost.
 The funding system should also reflect the increase in cost across the sector that are a result of inflation and nationally agreed pay awards.
 The review of the funding system is also needed to ensure that historic resource equalisation flaws in the current funding methodology are addressed.
-The FYFP is predicated on the basis that mainstream funding continues as it is now. - Public Health Grant the Council's allocation for 2024-25 has not been published alongside the Provisional Settlement.
+The FYFP is predicated on the basis that mainstream funding continues as it is now. - Public Health Grant the Council's allocation for 2024-25 was published alongside the Final Settlement.
 At some point it is expected that the funding for Public Health will form part of revised funding mechanisms for local authorities following funding reviews.